KyperTech/generator-kyper-react/README.md

 #### Action
 [Actions](http://redux.js.org/docs/basics/Actions.html) are functions that are called from containers to make something happen to the state (i.e add a car).
-To create a set of actions (add, update, remove) for cars run: `yo webpack-redux-react:action cars`
+To create a set of actions (add, update, remove) for cars run: `yo kyper-react:action cars`

 Creates a folder within `/actions` that matches the name provided.
 Below is the result of the command above being run: